SachaG/10YearsOfMeteor/src/pages/index.md

 <StateOfGraphQL>

-Hey you!
-Yes, you!
 Do you use [GraphQL](https://graphql.org/)?
 If you do, and have 15 minutes to spare, please consider taking the first ever [State of GraphQL community survey](https://stateofgraphql.com/?source=10yearsofmeteor)!
 We just launched it, and we think it's going to be a huge help to figuring out which GraphQL tools and features people actually enjoy using.

 </StateOfGraphQL>